IntrinsicLabsAI/summarizer-app/README.md

 ## Usage

-The app uses the excellent [FastAPI](https://github.com/tiangolo/fastapi) to provide a small endpoint that accepts a URL, uses [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to extract text from the webpage, and sends that to OpenAI's [ChatCompletions](https://platform.openai.com/docs/guides/chat) service to create a succinct summary.
+The app uses [FastAPI](https://github.com/tiangolo/fastapi) to provide a small endpoint that accepts a URL, and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to extract text from the webpage.
+This text is sent to OpenAI's [ChatCompletions](https://platform.openai.com/docs/guides/chat) service to create a succinct summary.

 E.g. let's say that you have deployed this repo as an app available at `https://summaries.app.dev`, you would send requests that look like